furlongm/patchman/INSTALL.md

 # Installation

 The default installation uses sqlite3 for the django database.
-To configure mysql instead, see the instructions below.
+To configure mysql or postgresql instead, see the database configuration section.

 ## Install Options